Manage Build Process Files

 By default, the build process deletes foreign (not generated) source files in the build folder.
 It is possible to preserve foreign source files in the build folder by following the guidelines in Preserve External Code Files in Build Folder.

 The table describes the principal generated files.
-Within the generated file names shown
+Within the generated filenames shown in

 subsystem represents the name of a